Managing Debt During a Divorce

 Transitions can be overwhelming and making significant changes to your (financial) lifestyle is never easy.
 Whether it’s understanding your income, expenses, and assets or creating a budget, getting trusted information can be helpful.

-While GreenPath does not provide legal guidance, our team is ready to help uncover options when it comes to finances and budgeting.
+While GreenPath does not provide legal guidance, our team is ready to help uncover options when it comes to finances and budgeting for divorcees.
 Our certified counselors work with people every day to recover from financial setbacks and can help you create a plan.
 Contact a trusted non-profit financial counseling agency like GreenPath for a free initial financial assessment.

 The information shared here is an overview based on general guidance about financial matters.
 Getting specific legal advice is important and is not the intention of this article.
 As you look for tips to manage debt before getting divorced, remember to speak with an attorney.